Terms and Conditions

 6.3 If we determine that personal information is no longer needed, we will take reasonable steps to destroy or permanently de-identify it, unless we are required by law, court, tribunal or industry standard to retain it.

 7.1 We sometimes outsource certain tasks or services to others.
 These service providers only have access to your personal information to the extent necessary for that task or service.
 These service providers are obliged to treat your personal information according to the relevant privacy laws.

 7.3 Prior to the disclosure of personal information to an overseas service provider, we will take reasonable steps to ensure that the overseas recipient treats your personal information securely and otherwise complies with the relevant Australian Privacy Principles.

-7.5 We may disclose any information, including personal information, we deem necessary to comply with any applicable law, regulation, legal process, governmental request or industry code.
+7.5 We may disclose any information, including personal information, that we deem necessary to comply with any applicable law, regulation, legal process, governmental request or industry code.

-9.1 Where we have your consent (express or implied), or where we are otherwise permitted by law, we may use your personal information to send you information about the services we offer, as well as other information.
+9.1 Where we have your consent (express or implied), or where otherwise permitted by law, we may use your personal information to send you information about the products or services we offer, as well as other information.
+We may send this information by email.

-9.2 We may send this information by email.
-If you do not wish to receive these communications, you can opt out at any time in the ways set out below and we will remove you at your request:
+9.2 If you do not wish to receive these communications, you can opt out at any time in the ways set out below and we will remove you at your request:

 10.1 A cookie is a piece of data that enables us to record and target your preferences.

 11.1 You may obtain access to the personal information which we have collected about you, and request corrections, by contacting our Privacy Officer at email@example.com.

 11.2 We will use reasonable endeavours to provide a complete list of your personal information within 21 days of receipt of your enquiry.
 We reserve the right to charge a reasonable fee for this service to meet our reasonable costs in providing you with details of the information we hold about you.
 Proof of identity may be required before such information will be provided.